briancbarrow/100-days-of-code/log.md

 **Thoughts:** Started using Thinksters written tutorial on Angular 2.
 Didn't get anything commited to repository but did implement Angular CLI to create the app.
 That has been really helpful.

 **No link today**

+### Day 5: Jan 6, 2017

+**Today's Progress**: Continued learning Angular 2

+**Thoughts:** Learned about Routing, Directives, NgModule, Directives, Pipes.
+Coming from React this has been really interesting.
+In some ways I feel Angular is complicating things more, but in others it seems better.

+**No link today** [Final Pull Request]https://github.com/briancbarrow/hello-angular/commit/a02af215ecd5ab64c931b9768c4859c9f0cd2cfa